Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

-## An application of a neural network for solving ordinary differential equations.
+## An application of a neural network for solving ODEs and integral equations.

-It  tries to minimise sum of residual's squares for each boundary or initial condition and for main equation on its domain.
+The main idea is to minimize sum of residual's squares for each boundary or initial condition and for main equation on its domain.

 For example, if we have equation